drashna/qmk_modules/pointing_device_accel/README.md

 A good starting point for tweaking your settings, is to set your default DPI slightly higher than what you'd use without acceleration.
 Then set your LIMIT variable to a factor that would scale down to what you normally might have set your sniping DPI.
 For example, if your usual default DPI is 900, you might set it now to 1000.
 And if your usual sniping DPI is 200, you might set your LIMIT to 0.2 (0.2\*1000=200).
 From there you can start playing around with the variables until you arrive at something to your liking.

+### Debugging

-**Debug console**: To aid in dialing in your settings just right, a debug mode exists to print mathy details to the console.
+To aid in dialing in your settings just right, a debug mode exists to print mathy details to the console.
 The debug console will print your current DPI setting and variable settings, as well as the acceleration factor, the input and output velocity, and the input and output distance.
 Refer to the QMK documentation on how to [_enable the console and debugging_](https://docs.qmk.fm/#/faq_debug?id=debugging), then enable mouse acceleration debugging by adding the following defines in `config.h`:

 ```c
 #define POINTING_DEVICE_DEBUG
 ```

-## Runtime adjusting of curve parameters by keycodes (optional)
+### Runtime adjusting of curve parameters by keycodes (optional)

 To use keycodes to adjust the parameters without recompiling, two more build steps are required.
 First, add five keycodes to your keycode enum.
 You may choose different names, as long as you use the same names in the following step.
 If you are not yet using custom keycodes, add the following snippet to `keymap.c`: